creastel/creastel-docs-cms/site/content/documentation/mytoolbox/import-a-feed.md

 translationKey: mytoolbox-import-feed
 ---

+## Export a feed

+To know how to export a feed from MyToolboox or Easygrid, please refer to this documentation page: [export a feed](/mytoolbox/export-a-feed).

 ## Choose your file type

 You can import a feed created in the app MyToolbox (file ending with: `.feed`) or Easygrid (file ending with: `.eagr`).